Acacia ixiophylla: Taxonomy

-The specific epithet is in reference to the sticky or viscid nature of the phyllodes.
-A. ixiophylla closely resembles Acacia montana.
+The specific epithet (ixiophylla) is in reference to the sticky or viscid nature of the phyllodes.

-Distribution
+Distribution and habitat

-The bulk of the population is found along the western plains and slopes down the Great Dividing Range from near Mount Wilson in New South Wales in the south to around Miles in Queensland in the north.
-Other smaller populations are found even further north around Jericho and Alpha where it grows in gravelly and sandy soils as a part of woodland containing species of Casuarina, Eucalyptus and Callitris.
+This wattle is usually found along the western slopes and plains of the Great Dividing Range from Mount Wilson New South Wales to Miles in Queensland with sporadic occurrences as far north as Alpha and near Jericho.
+It favours gravelly and sandy soils as a part of woodland containing species of Casuarina, Eucalyptus and Callitris.